-Each Portfolio, including U.S. Low Volatility Portfolio to the extent that they may be included in its benchmark index, may invest in sponsored and unsponsored American Depositary Receipts ("ADRs"), which are receipts issued by an American bank or trust company evidencing ownership of underlying securities issued by a foreign issuer.
+Each Portfolio may invest in sponsored and unsponsored American Depositary Receipts ("ADRs"), which are receipts issued by an American bank or trust company evidencing ownership of underlying securities issued by a foreign issuer.
 ADRs, in registered form, are designed for use in U.S. securities markets.
 Unsponsored ADRs may be created without the participation of the foreign issuer.
 Holders of these ADRs generally bear all the costs of the ADR facility, whereas foreign issuers typically bear certain costs in a sponsored ADR.
 The bank or trust company depositary of an unsponsored ADR may be under no obligation to distribute shareholder communications received from the foreign issuer or to pass through voting rights.
 The Portfolios may also invest in European Depositary Receipts ("EDRs"), Global Depositary Receipts ("GDRs"), and in other similar instruments representing securities of foreign companies.
 EDRs and GDRs are securities that are typically issued by foreign banks or foreign trust companies, although U.S. banks or U.S. trust companies may issue them.
 EDRs and GDRs are structured similarly to the arrangements of ADRs.
 EDRs, in bearer form, are designed for use in European securities markets.